-7 Tips to Help You Get Your Home Ready
+7 Tips to Help You Get Your Home Ready for Fall

 The weather has been unseasonably warm, but can you feel it?
 It’s still there – it’s Fall!
 The leaves are changing, pumpkin spice is everywhere, the Fall events are in full swing.
 However, the change of seasons can take its toll on your home.
-That’s why it’s important to get your home ready for the season, which will also put you on the road to getting your home ready for winter.
+That’s why it’s important to get your home ready for fall, which will also put you on the road to getting your home ready for winter.